Gilbert and Sullivan: Legacy and assessment

 After the copyrights on the operas expired, other professional companies were free to perform and record the operas, even in Britain and The Commonwealth.
 Many performing companies arose to produce the works, such as Gilbert and Sullivan for All in Britain, and existing companies, such as English National Opera, Carl Rosa Opera Company and Australian Opera, added Gilbert and Sullivan to their repertories.
 The operas were presented by professional repertory companies in the US, including the competing Light Opera of Manhattan and NYGASP in New York City.
 In 1980, a Broadway and West End production of Pirates produced by Joseph Papp brought new audiences to Gilbert and Sullivan.
 Between 1988 and 2003, a new iteration of the D'Oyly Carte Opera Company revived the operas on tour and in the West End.

-Today, various professional repertory companies, such as NYGASP, Opera della Luna, National Gilbert & Sullivan Opera Company, Opera North, Ohio Light Opera, Scottish Opera and other regional opera companies, and numerous amateur societies, churches, schools and universities continue to produce the works.
+In the 21st century, professional repertory companies such as NYGASP, Opera della Luna, National Gilbert & Sullivan Opera Company, Opera North, Ohio Light Opera, Scottish Opera and other regional opera companies, and numerous amateur societies, churches, schools and universities continue to produce the works "around the world".
 The most popular G&S works also continue to be performed from time to time by major opera companies, (Note: Although opera companies have rarely embraced Gilbert and Sullivan as part of the regular opera repertory, commentators have questioned the wisdom of this attitude.) and recordings of the operas, overtures and songs from the operas continue to be released.
 Since 1994, the International Gilbert and Sullivan Festival has been held every August in England (except 2020), with some two dozen or more performances of the operas given on the main stage, and several dozen related "fringe" events given in smaller venues.
 The Festival records and offers videos of its most popular professional and amateur productions.
 In connection with the 2009 festival, a contemporary critic wrote, "The appeal of G&S's special blend of charm, silliness and gentle satire seems immune to fashion."
-There continue to be hundreds of amateur companies performing the Gilbert and Sullivan works worldwide.